Skip to main content

 Teaching Staff

 Magdalene has a large, friendly, and active legal community, with three Fellows in Law.
-Since 2002 Magdalene law students have won over 20 University prizes in the Law Tripos (including five, in 2003, 2004, 2008, 2013, and 2017 for coming top of a Part of the Tripos across the University), and a number in the LLM.
+Since 2002 Magdalene law students have won over 20 University prizes in the Law Tripos (including six for coming top of a Part of the Tripos across the University), and a number in the LLM.
 Examination, together with success in University, national, and international mooting competitions.
 The Wigglesworth Law Library has a strong core collection of legal materials, and the College Law Society runs an active programme of social and academic events.

 The Archie Leslie Travel Scholarship is available to undergraduates reading law at Magdalene.
 College scholarships are awarded on the basis of university examination results and there are several named College prizes.